 Assists Students in Staying Organized

 Technology can be used to help students stay organized in the classroom as well.
 For example, Google Sheets can be used to keep track of student notes and homework assignments.
+Just be sure that you teach them how to password protect google sheets, otherwise, they might be susceptible to pranks and problems of copying and more.
 Furthermore, online calendars can be used to schedule class meetings and quizzes.
 Finally, online binder programs like Evernote can be used to store papers and other materials for future use.

 Essential Tools to Track Student Progress